babelsociety/website/content/plan/index.md

 A fundamental feature of Babel Society is decentralization, this affect both plan execution and decision-making power.
 What follows is a plan that anyone can draw inspiration from to achieve the common goal of a better society.
 Indeed, we hope that more projects will be carried out over time and in various parts of the world; as long as there is someone who believes in the [key concepts](@/manifest/index.md#key-concepts) of Babel Society, the change will take place.

 Each new project will be able to rely on the experience of others, as well as on any infrastructure and support already established, thus increasing the chances of success.
 We do not recommend starting several projects in the same country at the same time, it would be more appropriate to collaborate so as to have more resources and talents available.

 # Peaceful Foundations
-Terra Project aims to promote peaceful and long-term change.
+Babel Society aims to promote a peaceful and long-term change.
 History teaches us that any revolution based on violence has never lasted over time, sooner or later the strong powers returned to reign, albeit under different guises.
 Violence only breeds more violence.

 It may happen that they will try to oppress the project by force, but it is important to resist the urge to retaliate and carry out the plan in a peaceful manner.
 If we can respond to violence with **active pacifism**, public opinion will be on our side.
 We will show that we are different, that what we profess resides in our deeds.
 Let's make our voices heard as much as possible and public opinion will not be able to ignore what happened, but rather will act as a sounding board.

 They could also try to tarnish the project through scandals and falsehoods.
 It is important to be completely transparent in every decision.
 If decisions are made through in-person meetings, it will be good to record and publish them uncut.
 Perhaps invite the most skepticals to preside over the meetings themselves.
-People always tend to be wary of what they do not understand, of what’s different; it is part of our nature and is a feature that has allowed our species to adapt and survive the most hostile environments.
+People always tend to be wary of what they do not understand, of what's different; it is part of our nature and is a feature that has allowed our species to adapt and survive the most hostile environments.
 Therefore **it is essential that the society remains open and always willing to dialogue with external people**.
 In this way, even those who are not part of it will be able to understand it, form their own opinion and will be able to better cope with disinformation.

-It’s good to understand that **Terra Project has no intention of converting or plagiarizing anyone**, but rather wants to bring together people who already think the same way to organize and build a society that better suits us, to build a better future all together.
+It's good to understand that **Babel Society has no intention of converting or plagiarizing anyone**, but rather wants to bring together people who already think the same way to organize and build a society that better suits us, to build a better future all together.
-We fully accept heterogeneous thinking and therefore other forms of society are welcomed and even required, given that some people may not appreciate the values of Terra Project; it’s better for them to find a different society where they feel at home, such as one based on capitalism or communism principles.
+We fully accept heterogeneous thinking and therefore other forms of society are welcomed and even required, given that some people may not appreciate the values of Babel Society; it's better for them to find a different society where they feel at home, such as one based on capitalism or communism principles.
 We only want the freedom to build a society based on our own principles.

 The society must be a good neighbor, build good relationships with the host society (i.e. the society in which we will settle in) and work together to solve the most pressing problems.
 We should be allies, not enemies.
-It’s good to state that being an ally of the _host society_ means being an ally of _all people_ rather than just the few who control it.
+It's good to state that being an ally of the _host society_ means being an ally of _all people_ rather than just the few who control it.

 # Radical Change

 We are aware that the society we want to implement involves radical changes.
-Not all people will be able to adapt immediately, many may have values that are incompatible with Terra Project, so trying to impose this structure on a large scale is highly deleterious.
+Not all people will be able to adapt immediately, many may have values that are incompatible with Babel Society, so trying to impose this structure on a large scale is highly deleterious.

 Trying to adapt the project to a large, heterogeneous population risks distorting it, to fail the change we hope for.

-That’s why it is essential to start as a small group, made up of likely-minded people and grow slowly from there.
-That’s how we can achieve our main goal to build a long lasting society in line with the law of nature.
+That's why it is essential to start as a small group, made up of likely-minded people and grow slowly from there.
+That's how we can achieve our main goal to build a long lasting society in line with the law of nature.

 Radical changes never happen in the short term, they need care and the right environment in which to progress.